sylque/dcs-website-schema/README.md

     "otherPagesPrefix": "d_"
   },

   // A redirect is a rule that tells Docuss, when it is about to transition to a
   // certain route (called the "source" route"), to transition to another route
   // instead (called the "destination" route").
 Please see use cases here:
   // https://github.com/sylque/dcs-client/blob/master/comToPlugin.md#set-redirects
-  //
+  // In the "dest" object, you can use "@SAME_AS_SRC@" as a value: it will be
-  // In the "dest" object, you can use "@SAME_AS_SRC@" as a value to indicate
+  // replaced by the src value.
-  // that you want the src value to be preserved.
+  // "dest.pageName" supports a wildcard as a unique or trailing character.
   "redirects": [
     {
       "src": {